How to scale ads spend from $30k to $400k within one year with automation strategy

 They established a rule set to determine when to stop running creative (all numbers are for example only).

 When to shut down creative

 Spend greater than $100 today + Purchase less than $1 today = Stop

-We noticed that if a creative ad spend is greater than 50% of our goal CPA, and did not result in any sale, then there’s a high probability it won’t perform well today, so we shut it off.
+It was noticed that if a creative ad spend is greater than 50% of our goal CPA, and did not result in any sale, then there’s a high probability it won’t perform well today, so they shut it off.

 Spend greater than $30 today + Cost per click (Link) greater than $2 today = Stop